Bible: Hebrew Bible

-There are three major historical versions of the Hebrew Bible: the Septuagint, the Masoretic Text, and the Samaritan Pentateuch (which contains only the first five books).
-They are related but do not share the same paths of development.
-The Septuagint, or the LXX, is a translation of the Hebrew scriptures and some related texts into Koine Greek and is believed to have been carried out by approximately seventy or seventy-two scribes and elders who were Hellenic Jews, begun in Alexandria in the late third century BCE and completed by 132 BCE.
-Probably commissioned by Ptolemy II Philadelphus, King of Egypt, it addressed the need of the primarily Greek-speaking Jews of the Graeco-Roman diaspora.
-Existing complete copies of the Septuagint date from the third to the fifth centuries CE, with fragments dating back to the second century BCE.
-Revision of its text began as far back as the first century BCE.
-Fragments of the Septuagint were found among the Dead Sea Scrolls; portions of its text are also found on existing papyrus from Egypt dating to the second and first centuries BCE and to the first century CE.
+The historical version of the Hebrew Bible used by modern Jewish communities is the Masoretic Text.
+The Samaritan community uses the Samaritan Pentateuch, which contains only the first five books.

 The Masoretes began developing what would become the authoritative Hebrew and Aramaic text of the 24 books of the Hebrew Bible in Rabbinic Judaism near the end of the Talmudic period (c.
 300–c.
 500 CE), but the actual date is difficult to determine.
 In the sixth and seventh centuries, three Jewish communities contributed systems for writing the precise letter-text, with its vocalization and accentuation known as the mas'sora (from which we derive the term "masoretic").
 These early Masoretic scholars were based primarily in the Galilean cities of Tiberias and Jerusalem and in Babylonia (modern Iraq).
 Those living in the Jewish community of Tiberias in ancient Galilee (c.
 750–950) made scribal copies of the Hebrew Bible texts without a standard text, such as the Babylonian tradition had, to work from.
 The canonical pronunciation of the Hebrew Bible (called Tiberian Hebrew) that they developed, and many of the notes they made, therefore, differed from the Babylonian.
 These differences were resolved into a standard text called the Masoretic text in the ninth century.
 The oldest complete copy still in existence is the Leningrad Codex dating to c.
 1000 CE.